appwrite/demos-for-functions/deno/subscribe-send-grid/README.md

 ```

 - Navigate to the Overview Tab of your Cloud Function > Deploy Tag
-- Input the command that will run your function (in this case "deno run --allow-net --allow-env index.js") as your entrypoint command
+- Input the command that will run your function (in this case "deno run --allow-net --allow-read --allow-env index.js") as your entrypoint command
 - Upload your tarfile
 - Click 'Activate'